-Raffle tickets for orchid baskets and blooming plants are sold to customers in line to raise additional money.
 The sale hours are noon to 3pm, but many times the plants have sold before closing time.
 It’s a good idea to come before noon, the line starts early.

 Many plants for sale are not in bloom but members of the society are present to offer information about the care and growing habits of the plants.
 Culture sheets about each genus are available at the sale.
 These publications are from the American Orchid Society and explain what each genus needs as far as light, watering, fertilizing and general care.

 The Naples Orchid Society will hold it’s annual fundraising sale on Saturday, November 12, 2016 from 12:00 noon until 3:00.
 There will be more than 150 varieties of orchids for sale which have been donated from our guest speakers, orchid growers and our membership.
 Not all plants will be in bloom, but we can tell you what color of blossom to expect and have information about growing the plant!
 This year we have invited Joanna’s Orchid Pots and Clay Baskets to join our sale and provide beautiful clay creations for your new orchids.
 Come to the sale and select the right orchid for your home.

 Here Is An Example Of Four Orchids Below Which Were Available At